- Adjunct Professor David Flannery

 For more publications by this staff member, visit QUT ePrints, the University's research repository.

 Principal Supervisor: Vanessa Zepeda (School of Earth and Atmospheric Sciences)

 Associate Supervisor: Marco Acevedo (School of Earth and Atmospheric Sciences)

-Associate Supervisor: Julian Andres Galvez Serna (Electrical Engineering & Robotics)
+Associate Supervisor: Julian Andres Galvez Serna (School of Electrical Engineering & Robotics)

 - A Probability Based Framework for Planetary Exploration and Biosignature Detection using UAVs

 Other supervisors: Associate Professor Felipe Gonzalez, Dr Fernando Vanegas Alvarez